History of the New Jersey Devils: 1982–1993: Building the foundation

 The Jersey Devil served as the inspiration for the team's name.

-On June 30, 1982, the team was renamed the New Jersey Devils, after the legend of the Jersey Devil, a cryptozoological creature that supposedly inhabited the Pine Barrens of South Jersey.
+On June 30, 1982, the team was renamed the New Jersey Devils, after the legend of the Jersey Devil, a legendary creature that supposedly inhabited the Pine Barrens of South Jersey.
 Over 10,000 people voted in a contest to select the name.
 The team began play in East Rutherford, New Jersey, at the Brendan Byrne Arena, later renamed the Continental Airlines Arena and eventually the Izod Center, where they would call home through the 2006–07 season.
 With their relocation, the newly rechristened Devils were placed in the Wales Conference's Patrick Division.
 The Devils' first game ended in a 3–3 tie with the Pittsburgh Penguins on October 5, 1982.
 Their first win, a 3–2 victory, came in New Jersey at the expense of the Rangers.
 The team finished with a 17–49–14 record, putting them three points above last place in the Patrick Division.

 In the following season, the Devils were criticized by Wayne Gretzky after they were blown out 13–4 by his team, the Edmonton Oilers.
 Gretzky was upset that former teammate Ron Low played for what he considered an inferior team, and in a post-game interview said:

 "They are putting a Mickey Mouse operation on the ice.
 They struggled in Kansas City, they were awful in Colorado and now look what is happening.
 [Devils management] had better start getting better personnel and start putting them on the ice.
 It is ruining hockey.

 Later, Gretzky publicly admitted that his comment was "blown all out of proportion."
 In response, many Devils fans wore Mickey Mouse apparel when the Oilers returned to New Jersey.

 In the 1983–84 season, the Devils hosted the annual NHL All-Star Game at the Brendan Byrne Arena.
 Chico Resch was the winning goaltender, and Devils defenseman Joe Cirella tallied a goal as the Wales Conference beat the Campbell Conference 7–6.
 However, the team did not achieve much success.
 Head coach Bill MacMillan was fired midway through the season and replaced with Tom McVie, and the Devils won only 17 games.
 After the season, McVie was replaced by Doug Carpenter.